Fight Night at The Joe: 'Darren McCarty will never pay for a meal in this town again'

 - Patrick RoyCanadian ice hockey player

-This is a book excerpt from “Stanleytown 25 Years Later: The Inside Story of How the Stanley Cup Returned to the Motor City After 41 Frustrating Seasons” by the Detroit Free Press.
+This is an excerpt from “Stanleytown 25 Years Later: The Inside Story of How the Stanley Cup Returned to the Motor City After 41 Frustrating Seasons” by the Detroit Free Press.

 Darren McCarty will never pay for a meal in this town again.
 In two explosive moments that embody all that is right with hockey and all that is wrong with it, McCarty made an unforgettable impression on this Detroit Red Wings season.
 In the first moment, he bloodied the game.
 In the second, he won it.